SebaTheProgrammer/Trajectory/README.md

 One of the main formulas that I used is: d = x+ u*t+1/2*g*t^2 (Impleneted: point.y = pos.y + startVelocity.y * time + (Physics.gravity.y * time * time)/2;)
+But this is just for a normal calculation, without any bounces.

 # Calculation with/in Unity
 While researching about how I would implement those calculations in Unity, I've read that Unity has already inbuild functions to do this.
 How nice!
 But that was too simple...